wernerolaf/WUM_projekt2/README.md

-Chapter 1 : All the nonsense with learning pytongue
+Chapter 1 : All the nonsense with learning pytongue all over again